knix008/LVGL/FaceRecognition2.0-MariaDB/Source/README_SETUP.md

 This will automatically build all required libraries and prepare the project for compilation.

+**Note**: The LVGL source code (159MB) is included in this repository, so you don't need to download it separately.

 ## Manual Setup

 If you prefer to build libraries individually: